 - Staff receive training from relevant education and health care professionals to meet pupils’ physical and medical needs

-- Whole staff training is regularly delivered to support specific aspects of special needs as required by the SENCo or an external professional
+- Whole staff training is regularly delivered to support specific aspects of special needs as required by the SENDCo or an external professional

 - All staff have annual safeguarding training

-- Newly qualified teachers receive training and support from the school SENCo
+- Newly qualified teachers receive training and support from the school SENDCo

 How will Warden Hill Junior School support pupils moving to another school?